conda-forge/libcudss-feedstock/README.md

 Summary: The NVIDIA cuDSS MPI runtime module.

 This is a runtime package only.
+Users should install the corresponding meta-package instead.
 Developers should install libcudss-dev to build with cuDSS.

 About libcudss-commlayer-nccl0
 ------------------------------